igorcrevar/WPFCanvasChart/README.md

 - draw call on WPFCanvasChart instance will draw chart(step above must be executed before drawing!)
 - IWPFCanvasChartDrawer method public void Draw(DrawingContext ctx) is used to draw actual graph
 - Inside public void Draw(DrawingContext ctx) use Point2ChartPoint to convert your actual value to chart point
+- Simple bar chart control is included as separate project(WPFBarChartControl).
+It provides easy and customizable bar chart creation with legend.
+Look at WPFBarChartExample project for detailed explanation